sxzxs/super-command/readme.md

 # Instructions
 * Double-click menu.ahk to execute the script
-* Alt +c opens the command add interface, For the first time you need file/open to load XML, \ CMD \Menus\ supercommand.xml
+* Alt +c opens the command add interface, For the first time you need file/open to load XML, \ CMD \Menus\ ≥¨º∂√¸¡Ó.xml
 * After adding the command, click Edit command
 * shift+enter opens the command window
 # # notice